PrihanNimsara/KokisAndroidLibrary/README.md

 #### To use Kokis Android Libarary

-Add this code segment inside a your Application class or Activity class
+Add this code segment inside  your Application class or Activity class

 ```java
 Kokis.setContext(this)